tqtezos/stablecoin/docs/specification.md

 - Sender must be minter and must have a sufficient amount of funds to be destroyed and also be in global minter list.

+- A minter can only burn tokens which it owns.

 - A minter with 0 minting allowance is allowed to burn tokens.